hheinzer/teal/README.md

 Contributions are welcome!

-See [CONTRIBUTING](CONTRIBUTING.md) for guidelines on environment, workflow, and coding style.

 If you find a bug or have a feature request, please open an issue.
 To contribute code:

 1. Fork the repository
 2. Create a new branch for your feature or bug fix
 3. Commit your changes and push to your fork
 4. Open a pull request to the main branch

+See [contributing](CONTRIBUTING.md) instructions for guidelines on environment, workflow, and coding style.

 ## Acknowledgments